Tibet Travel Information

 By Plane:

 Most tourists will prefer to take the most comfortable and fastest means to go to Tibet.
-Lhasa Gonggar Airport has opened with flights to Beijing, Chongqing, Xian, Xining, Guangzhou, Kunming, Shanghai, Hong Kong, Chengdu (with daily departure), and other domestic and including Nepal and other international routes.
+Lhasa Gonggar Airport has opened with flights to Beijing, Chongqing, Xian, Xining, Guangzhou, Kunming, Shanghai, Hong Kong, Chengdu (with daily departure), and other domestic routes, including Nepal and other international routes.

 Guide: